ChrisDeFreitas/Electron-FolderView/readme.md

 ## Features
 - main purpose is to view folder items
-- item functions: copy, clipboard..., delete, explore, open, move, rename, set image as background, zero
+- item functions: copy, clipboard..., delete, explore, folder size, open, move, rename, set image as background, zero
 - items displayed in a grid
-- grid functions: hide items, filter, folder up, last folder, order, scale, scroll, click an image to start slideshow, double-click item to launch with Windows' default application
+- grid functions: hide items, filter, folder up, last folder, order, scale, scroll, shuffle, click an image to start slideshow, double-click item to launch with Windows' default application
 - grid layouts: cols, rows, vert, wall
-- clicking images starts slideshow
+- clicking an image opens slideshow
-- slideshow functions: copy, delete, fullscreen, move, zoom, auto play, auto play delay
+- slideshow functions: copy, delete, fullscreen, move, zoom, auto play, set delay
 - "Tools/Open With" context menu: run any application on disk with selected file as argument
 - SFTP functions: auto download, browse, delete, download, minimize by clicking dialog title bar
 - create zero length files; when a folder is selected this function will delete all files in sub-folders but sub-folders will remain
-- export lists of file in various text file formats
+- export list of file properties as: CSV, JSON, m3u, txt
 - pathBar dialog: handy dialog for selecting a folder
 - rename dialog: handy tools for renaming a file
-- log messages written to Javascript console (F12 or Ctrl+Shift+i)
+- log messages are written to Javascript console (F12 or Ctrl+Shift+i)

 ## App Notes
 1. Install: